-INDICATORS CHALLENGES/GAPS 1. cleanliness - Shortage of cleaners 2.
-Patient Safety - Poor safe keeping of valuable Pest control not done according to schedule due to delay by service 3.
-Experience of Care - The patients are not informed of their treatment, visiting times and whom satisfaction the manager and doctor in charge are. - Functional nurse call system not available - Poor signage in our facilities Insufficient disposable cups in waiting for drinking water 4.
-Access of Care - Insufficient bedlinen - Unavailable of disposable towels - Delay in refilling of liquid soap in dispensers - Delay in refill of toilets papers 5.
-Waiting time - Poor implementation of the booking system - Patients by-passing the PHC facilities 6 Access to paypoints - Lack of pension paypoint facilities
+INDICATORS CHALLENGES/GAPS

+1. cleanliness - Shortage of cleaners

+2. Patient Safety - Poor safe keeping of valuable

+- Pest control not done according to schedule due to delay by service

+3. Experience of - Inpatients are not informed of their treatment, visiting times and who the

+Care satisfaction manager and doctor in charge are.

+- Functional nurse call system not available

+- Poor signage in our facilities

+- Insufficient disposable cups in waiting for drinking water

+4. Access of Care - Insufficient bedlinen

+- Unavailable of disposable towels

+- Delay in refilling of liquid soap in dispensers

+- Delay in refill of toilets papers

+5. Waiting time - Poor implementation of the booking system

+- Patients by-passing the PHC facilities

+6 Accwss to - Lack of pension paypoint facilities

+paypoints